AUTOMATIC1111/stable-diffusion-webui/Custom-Scripts.md

 ## Advanced Loopback
 https://github.com/Extraltodeus/advanced-loopback-for-sd-webui
+Dynamic zoom loopback with parameters variations and prompt switching amongst other features!

 ## Saving steps of the sampling process
 This script will save steps of the sampling process to a directory.